 Junk Debt Buyer Answering Interrogatories Credit Card Lawsuit

-I find it really amusing when the junk debt buyer is suing you and answers your Interrogatories with nothing but objections.
+I find it really amusing when the junk debt buyer is suing you and answers your interrogatories with nothing but objections.

 - Objection, the request is irrelevant, immaterial and not likely to lead to admissible or discover-able evidence.

-- Objection, in that the plaintiff is not the original creditor and does not presently present all of the documentation and information associated with the original account.
+- Objection, in that the plaintiff is not the original creditor and does not presently hold all of the documentation and information associated with the original account.
 Plaintiff further objects in that the request is overly broad and unduly burdensome in that the request seeks information that is in the possession of the defendant or that is readily and easily accessible or obtainable by the defendant.
-(Well, if the junk debt buyer suing you doesn’t have all the documentation and information associated with the original account I believe that is a major advantage for you.
+(Well, if the junk debt buyer suing you doesn’t have all the documentation and information associated with the original account, I believe that is a major advantage for you.
 See how they turn it on the defendant?
-Stating that you have everything to prove their case not them?
+Stating that you have everything to prove their case, not them?
 Well, it is not your job to prove anything for the plaintiff.
 The plaintiff is suing you and should have all the documents to back themselves up, not have you gather documents against yourself).

 - Objection, the request is irrelevant, immaterial and not likely to lead to admissible or discoverable evidence.
 In addition, the plaintiff objects to the extent the request seeks information subject to attorney-client privilege.
 (So they are saying we don’t have anything and they think that we’ll sacrifice the attorney client privilege just to answer this question!)

-So, why should you panic when answering your Discovery?
+So, why should you panic when answering your discovery?
 Do you believe that they answer truthfully?
 No, they just go around every single question with the above answers and send it back to you.
-Meanwhile, you were hoping that you nailed them with your Discovery questions and couldn’t wait to see their answers only to find they have gone around all of your questions with objections and attorney-client privileges.
+Meanwhile, you were hoping that you nailed them with your discovery questions and couldn’t wait to see their answers only to find they have gone around all of your questions with objections and attorney-client privileges.